Today's Top Gainer

 Note:Top Gainer - Nifty 50 More

-Your Board of Directors has pleasure in presenting the 35th Annual Report on the business and operations of the Company, together with the Audited Financial Statements for the financial year ended 31st March, 2018.
+Your Board of Directors are pleased to present the 36th Annual Report on the business and operations of the Company, together with the Audited Financial Statements for the financial year ended 31st March, 2019.

 Amounts in Rs.
 Lakh

-MATERIAL CHANGES AND COMMITMENTS IF ANY, AFFECTING FINANCIAL POSITION
+MATERIAL CHANGES AND COMMITMENTS IF ANY, AFFECTING THE FINANCIAL POSITION OF THE COMPANY

-For last few years, the Company is going through a tough times.
-The demand from two wheeler manufacturers has not been doing well.
-Coupled with some IR issues and increasing fixed costs, the Board, in its meeting held on 21st March, 2018 had decided to close its Manesar Plant.
-Considering healthy demand from other customers, these events may not affect the overall financial position of the Company significantly.
-In opinion of the Board, there have been no material changes and commitments affecting the financial position of the Company which have occurred between the end of the financial year to which the financial statements relate and the date of this Report.
+From last few years, the Company is going through a tough time.
+Due to continuous low demand from two wheeler manufacturers, coupled with increasing labour costs and fixed costs, the Company has not been doing well in two-wheeler business.
+Consequently, the Company, with the consent of shareholders has sold various assets of its Sprocket Plant, Dharuhera and Speedomax Plant, Sidhrawali and has closed operation of these plants in June, 2019.
+As the Company is doing well in other business areas, these events may not affect the overall financial position of the Company significantly.
+In opinion of the Board, there have been no material changes and commitments affecting the financial position of the Company which have occurred between the end of the financial year under review to which the financial statements relate and the date of this Report except the above mentioned matters

 CHANGE IN THE NATURE OF BUSINESS